NithikaWick/Real-Time-Event-Ticketing-System-Simulation/README.md

 # Real-Time-Event-Ticketing-System
 ## Description
 The Real-Time Event Ticketing System is a simulation project that demonstrates a ticketing system for events.
-It includes a Spring Boot backend and a React frontend, providing real-time updates using WebSockets.

 ## Features
 Configuration Management: Set up and manage event configurations.